buhfur/ConfigFiles/notes/linux.md

 `mount -o remount,rw /`

+5. Then change the password for root with `passwd root`

-5. Then enable SELinux relabeling on next boot
+6. Then enable SELinux relabeling on next boot

 `touch /.autorelabel`

-6. then reboot the system
+7. then reboot the system

 `/usr/sbin/reboot -f `